terrificdm/cloudfrontCDK/README.md

 # CloudFront CDK Deployment
 This is a project for using CDK TypeScript to deploy CloudFront with Lambda@Edge and CloudFront Functions for a Flask website which consists of static content as well as dynamic content.
-* For demonstrate L@E, you shoule access CF domain name from JP.
+* For demonstrate L@E, you should access CF domain name from JP.
-* For demonstrate CFF, you shoule access CF domain name from CN.
+* For demonstrate CFF, you should access CF domain name from CN.
-* For accessing from other counties, there will be a normal Flask website.
+* For accessing from other counties, there will be a normal Flask website(without trigger L@E and CFF).
-> The L@E and CFF will be functional basing on "CloudFront-Viewer-Country" header, and you can change with other country code you like via function codes.
+> The L@E and CFF will be functional basing on "CloudFront-Viewer-Country" header, and you can change with other country codes which you like via modifying function codes.

 # Build
 * Make sure you follow the [AWS CDK Prerequisites](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html#work-with-prerequisites) before you build the project.